TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 9/Isaiah 9.12.md

 ---

-the Syrians before, and the Philistines behind; and they shall devour Israel with open mouth.
-For all this his anger is not turned away, but his hand is stretched out still.
+The Syrians in front, and the Philistines behind; and they will devour Israel with open mouth.
+For all this, his anger is not turned away, but his hand is stretched out still.